NEWS, EDITORIALS, REFERENCE

 And, it was so poorly soldered, that I had to use bits of masking tape to wrap the exposed wire so they wouldn't short against each other.
 Please, have some self-respect, and don't do it like the 15 year old version of myself did all those years ago.

 The 8-Bit shift register is critical to making a NES controller work, the way that a NES expects it to work.
-And for transfering state data about 8 buttons over a mere 5 wires.
+And for transferring state data about 8 buttons over a mere 5 wires.
 But the C64 does all of the button scanning using a CIA chip on its main board.
 In a C64 joystick, there is nothing but 5 switches; normally open, momentary, push buttons, essentially.
 What this means is that we do not need the BU4021B IC at all.

 I recommend removing it entirely.
 But, be gentle with it.
 I used a solder sucker and pulled the solder out of each hole, and with a bit of love was able to extract the chip unscathed.
 You won't need the IC for this project, but, hey, it's a perfectly good 8-bit static shift register!
 You should hang onto it for use in other electronics projects.
 You can also desolder the NES cable from its 5 holes.
 These holes and the cable are not used in this project.
 You could hang on to the NES cable too, you never know what you might be able to use it for.